rpellerin/rpellerin.github.io/content/how-to-give-birth-in-pankow-berlin-as-foreigners.md

 ### Elterngeld (parental allowance)

+Elterngeld and Elternzeit are two different things, although they are almost always connected.
+Elternzeit is "unpaid leave with the guarantee to return to your job".
+It has to do with your employer.
+Elterngeld is money you may/can get while being on Elternzeit, not from your employer but from the federal government.

+If both parents take Elternzeit at the same time, they will get only Elterngeld for both parents for the first month, after they'll get it for only one parent.
+That's why most couples take the first month together right after the birth, and then take Elternzeit in turns.
+A couple can only get 14 months total of basis-Elterngeld (65% of salary capped at 1800 euros).
+For longer periods, it's another type of Elterngeld (Elterngeld Plus), with less money.

+Elternzeit usually start on the date of birth.
+The duration is in baby life months, not calendar months.
+For instance, a baby born on January 15: first month of Elternzeit would run from Jan 15 to Feb 14 (included).

-Supposedly it can now be done 100% online but only if you have a BundID, which as a Frenchman I cannot have unfortunately because the French national ID card system is not yet fully connected to the German one.
+Supposedly the application for Elterngeld [can now be done 100% online](https://service.berlin.de/dienstleistung/326079/) but only if you have a BundID, which as a Frenchman I cannot have unfortunately because the French national ID card system is not yet fully connected to the German one.
 So in our case, the process was as follow:

 1. Create a email+password account on the [official website](https://www.elterngeld-digital.de/ams/Elterngeld)
 1. Fill out the form then upload on the website the required attachements